rafasj13/OpenData-HandsOn-APP/README.md

 # HandsOn-APP

+Open Data Project.
+- Retrieves information about parking lots from the community of madrid

 1. Create a virtual environment
 2. $pip install requirements.txt
 3. run "python app.py" to run the Hands-On app